chris-carbonell/Naive-Bayes-SMS-Spam-Filter/README.md

 # SMS Spam Filter

-## Goals
+## Goal

-* Classify SMS text messages as spam or ham (i.e., not spam) using a bag-of-words model and a SVM model
+Classify SMS text messages as spam or ham (i.e., not spam) using a bag-of-words model and a SVM model

 ## Executive Summary